kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "Andy Watson."

 "Alright, Mrs. Watson.
-I am Doctor Jerry Spring and I will be caring for you."
+I am Doctor Berry Spring and I will be caring for you."
 A couple more of hazmat suits came in at the same time, with a cart as well.
+"Don't worry.
+They're nurses."
 I can even see the prepared food on top of the cart.
 It wasn't recognizable to me though.
 "Do you know what year it is?"

 "Two thousand sixteen?"